AndrewH1188/little-world-of-lego/README.md

 Deploying to Heroku Procfile issues
 When I created my Procfile I got the name of my project from my settings.py with the wsgi.application, I changed the last part removing the . and adding : between the wsgi and application.
 I set this to deploy and looked at the “live site” only to see an application error.
 Using the Heroku tail logs command in the terminal I was able to see the H10 error.
 Remembering the process I went through with Oisin when I had the same issue on the Boutique Ado walkthrough project I looked at the Procfile first.
 At first it seemed to be ok, so I turned my attention to other files Oisin mentioned like freezing the requirements.txt.
 As there was nothing to freeze I knew the error wasn’t coming from here.
 I checked the tail logs to see if there was anything obvious and this was saying: ModuleNotFoundError: No module named ‘little-world-of-lego’.
 I set about many attempts to see what the issue was.
 When I did a search for the project name little-world-of-lego nothing came up other than the images that had this in and the Procfile, eventually I could see that having tried out other possible solutions that the name may need changing to little_world_of_lego, when this was changed and the add, commit, push and build was completed I could see my site in its bare form, deployed at last : )

+### Email confirmation not being sent and Stripe Webhook error
+When I placed an order I was seeing a payment_intent.succeeded 500 ERR in stripe and was not receiving the confirmation email as expected.
+Looking on google for this I came across the same issue that Daph had submitted [here](https://github.com/Daph1986/postfly_jouw_online_drukkerij/issues/10).
+This got me thinking was my folder in the wrong location the same as Daph’s.
+I checked against the Boutique Ado and mine and this was the case.
+On relocating the folder, adding, committing, pushing and testing everything worked just fine as It should do and the expected email came through to confirm my order had been placed.
+I would like to thank Daph for sharing the problem and solution to this as it helped me to fix this.

 ### Known Bugs
 At present there are no known bugs.